 Q. How can I find out if I can receive training in my specific academic interest in the Ph.D. program at Columbia?

 A. Columbia's Department of Political Science covers all major areas of research and teaching in the discipline of political science.
 The best way to learn about the strengths of the department is to review the faculty areas of expertise and course offerings available on this site.
 Prospective students may send email inquiries to faculty members whose expertise aligns with their interests after thoroughly reading the professor's professional biography and related information available on this site.

 Q. I keep seeing the term "Residence Unit."
 What is a Residence Unit?

-A. A Residence Unit is a registration category.
+A. A Residence Unit is a registration category that corresponds to a billing category.
 Each Residence Unit is the equivalent of one semester of full-time tuition and study.
-Two RU's are required for the M.A., and an additional four are required for the M.Phil.
-Registering for a Residence Unit does not compel students to live on campus in a dorm or in an apartment owned by the university (although students are expected to live in the the greater metropolitan area during the academic year).
+Two RUs are required for the M.A., and an additional four are required for the M.Phil.
+Registering for a Residence Unit does not compel students to live on campus in a dorm or in an apartment owned by the university (although students are expected to live in the greater metropolitan area during the academic year).

 Q. How does Transfer Credit work?

 Q. Can I incorporate previous graduate work into the Ph.D. program offered at Columbia?